Montece/AimpSongTitle/README.md

 # Aimp-API
-Api for aimp's song's title output into the file
+.net C# api for aimp's song's title output into the file